Drilla Moloney: All Elite Wrestling (2025)

 Moloney made his All Elite Wrestling (AEW) debut on the August 20, 2025 episode of Dynamite, where he and Bullet Club War Dogs stablemates Clark Connors and Robbie X attempted to assist the Death Riders (Claudio Castagnoli, Jon Moxley, and Wheeler Yuta) in their match against Hiroshi Tanahashi and JetSpeed (Kevin Knight and "Speedball" Mike Bailey), but were fended off by The Opps (Katsuyori Shibata, Powerhouse Hobbs, and Samoa Joe).
+On August 24 at Forbidden Door Zero Hour, the Bullet Club War Dogs unsuccessfully challenged The Opps for the AEW World Trios Championship.